shobhanoffl/knowledgePortal/ReadMe.md

 # Knowledge Portal
 Knowledge Portal is a College Faculty's Achievements, Certifications and Other logs/events (Workshops,Seminars) Broadcasting and Management Website, similar to LinkedIn.

-## Progress
-Final stage of Project Work is going on, where new features needed to be added.
-After that, installation and usage instructions will be published here.

 ## Features
 * Post New Updates
 * Read Other's Updates in their Timeline